datascience2017/MachineLearningCourse/MachineLearningRMarkdown.md

 ![](MachineLearningRMarkdown_files/figure-markdown_github/unnamed-chunk-13-1.png)

-    ## [1] "The overall accuracy when predicting on training data with classification trees model is 0.483875664264395"
+    ## [1] "The overall accuracy when predicting on training data with classification trees model is 0.495450243866929"

 *We now have 4 trained models and we will be evaluating the accuracy of each of them.*

 Cross Validation
 ----------------

-Predicting on the validation data set.
+### Running the models on the validation data set and predicting values on the validation data set.

-    ## [1] "The overall accuracy when predicting on validation data with random forest model is 0.993"
+    ## [1] "The overall accuracy when predicting on validation data with random forest model is 0.992"

-    ## [1] "The overall accuracy when predicting on validation data with boosting:gbm model is 0.96"
+    ## [1] "The overall accuracy when predicting on validation data with boosting:gbm model is 0.965"

-    ## [1] "The overall accuracy when predicting on validation data with lda model is 0.705"
+    ## [1] "The overall accuracy when predicting on validation data with lda model is 0.71"

-    ## [1] "The overall accuracy when predicting on validation data with Classification Trees model is 0.475"
+    ## [1] "The overall accuracy when predicting on validation data with Classification Trees model is 0.497"

     ##                 Model  Accuracy
-    ## 1        RandomForest 0.9928632
+    ## 1        RandomForest 0.9923534
-    ## 2                 GBM 0.9595582
+    ## 2                 GBM 0.9653356
-    ## 3                 LDA 0.7046729
+    ## 3                 LDA 0.7104503
-    ## 4 Classification Tree 0.4754460
+    ## 4 Classification Tree 0.4966865

 ### Conclusion